okteto/okteto/docs/how-to-install-okteto-cli.md

 mv -f $OKTETO_BIN /usr/local/bin/okteto
 ```

-### Installing latest okteto release candidate
+### Installing the latest okteto release candidate

-You can test the latest features by installing the latest release candidate.
-Please note that the changes in these versions do not necessarily work with the latest stable version of okteto
+You can test the latest features by installing our release candidate.
+Please note that the changes in these versions do not necessarily work with the latest stable version of okteto.

 #### Linux/Mac